 Shanghai or Hong Kong?

-Currently, the Air China hub is in Beijing, and its competitor — China Eastern, is in Shanghai.
+Currently, the Air China hub is in Beijing, and its competitor China Eastern, is in Shanghai.
 The reason is historical and political, as both airlines were ‘advised' by the Chinese government to use their own hub gateway for non-stop flights to the U.S. Thus, Air China was not allowed to fly to the U.S. from Shanghai, and China Eastern was not allowed to fly to the U.S. from Beijing.
-We hope to see the change on this restriction.
+We hope to see changes on this restriction.

 Why do we have to connect via SFO, when Air China flies out of LAX?

 Our Air China group contract is from the SFO Airport.
 This airport has the best air schedule from the West Coast for your timely arrival into Beijing.
 Your baggage is checked from LAX all the way to Beijing.
 Air China’s non-stop flight from Los Angeles to Beijing is a ‘redeye' flight leaving at 1:40AM, and arriving at 5:20AM which is not appropriate for your hotel check in.
 The second non-stop flight is a daytime arrival, but this flight is often cancelled without notice.